NIthesh-C/Protosem/README.md

-# Protosem
+# Industrial Design

-Learnings and skills mastered in protosem
+Fusion 360 3D models done by nithesh is found in this repository.